evenstensberg/webpack-scaffold-demo/README.md

-## Note

-The package name is `webpack-addons`, but is depreciated in newer versions of webpack-cli.
-If you intend to create your own scaffold, prefix it with `webpack-scaffold-myname`.

 # webpack-scaffold-demo

-Welcome to an demonstration of the new `webpack --init` feature!
-To view what we are building today, simply do `webpack --init webpack-addons-demo`.
+Welcome to an demonstration of the new `webpack init` feature!
+To view what we are building today, simply do `webpack init webpack-scaffold-demo`.
 This demo is to show you how to build your own webpack scaffold.
 Let's start by creating an file named `generator.js`.

 </hr>